 Click the links for a video clip.

-Dissent is very negative and destructive to the game of soccer, and therefore there should be zero tolerance for it.
-That is, referees should deal with dissent right away as it is easier to manage it when it first shows up.
+Dissent is very negative and destructive to the game of soccer, and, therefore, there should be zero tolerance of it.
+That is, referees should deal with dissent right away, as it is easier to manage it when it first shows up.

 In the clip, Blue player #4 catches up to Red player #9 and attempts to stop him by quickly grabbing and releasing his arm as he jumps away from him to give the impression that he is avoiding contact.
 The Blue player's intention is to stop the opponent without getting caught committing the foul.
 The Referee should wait a split-second, applying advantage, to see if the kicked ball by Red player #9 goes in for a score.